IPS-Eye-White

 INDEX

-Part I - Introduction, Definition and Historical Background
+Part I - Historical Background

-Interestingly, the very same scholars who claim that one cannot be saved without believing in the Trinity (although the Bible says nothing of the sort), make no bones about the fact that the doctrine itself is incomprehensible.
+Interestingly, the very same scholars who claim that one cannot be saved without believing in the Trinity (although the Bible says nothing of the sort) make no bones about the fact that the doctrine itself is incomprehensible.

 Proof Texts and The Grammar